UBC-CS/cpsc330-2022W1/_sources/docs/course_info.md

 | Tue/Thu  | 11:00-12:20  | DMP 310 |

 **Tutorials and office hours**:
 For tutorial and office hours time and locations check the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
-The tutorials for this class will be run by the TAs and will be in the office hour format.
+The tutorials for this class will be run by the TAs and will be in office hours format.
 The tutorials are **optional**.
-That said, you will have more one-on-one time with the TAs and you are likely learn more about the material if you take advantage of this time.
+That said, you will have more one-on-one time with the TAs and you are likely learn more about machine learning in general if take advantage of this.

 ## Teaching Team